carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 - Understand how a convolutional neural network (CNN) differs from an artificial neural network (ANN)
 - Explain the terms: kernel, filter
-- Know the different layers: dense, convolutional, pooling, flatten
+- Know the different layers: convolutional, pooling, flatten, dense
-- Explain what underfitting is; how you detect underfitting; and ways to address underfitting

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Neural Networks

 A neural network is an artificial intelligence technique loosely based on the way neurons in the brain work.
 A neural network consists of connected computational units called neurons.
 Each neuron ...

 - has one or more inputs, e.g. input data expressed as floating point numbers